Telephone Triage

 UPGRADING A DISPOSITION

-“When in doubt, always err on the side of caution” is a cardinal rule in telephone triage, the reason being that the nurse cannot see the patient and interactions are fraught with uncertainty.
+“When in doubt, always err on the side of caution” is a cardinal rule in telephone triage.
 Telephone triage nurses must rely on their best professional judgment and use every means at their disposal to ensure that patients are treated in a timely manner.
-Time frames provided in a guideline are intended as a general guide.
+Timeframes provided in a guideline are intended as a general guide.
 If a nurse has doubts about the severity of symptoms and condition, safety dictates the patient come in sooner rather than later, erring on the side of caution.

 Improper Use of Guidelines

-A common pitfall occurs when nurses make improper use of guidelines.
+A common pitfall is when nurses make improper use of guidelines.
 Even though guidelines may be well-designed and comprehensive, there are several ways in which the nurse can misuse them, including:

 - Failure to use a guideline.
 This is obviously risky but easily occurs when the nurse finds that no guideline seems to apply to the presenting problem.
 It is commonly referred to as the “out of guideline” experience.